-Students completing this program can find employment in a wide variety of foodservice operations including institutional feeding, restaurants and fast foods.
+Students completing this program can find employment in a wide variety of hospitality operations including restaurants, business and industry, hospitals, clubs and schools.

 The National Restaurant Association estimates there will be a need for 250,000 foodservice employees a year through the year 2000.